 Let’s list these right-hand tail probabilities for even more extreme possible outcomes

-#Let's show values 71,...,100 and combine them with corresponding tail probabilities
+#Let's list values 71,...,100 and combine them with corresponding tail probabilities

 # using cbind() function, "column bind"", combines columns into a matrix.